boutiques/boutiques/README.md

 container.
 You can mount more volumes with `-v` (consistent with Docker), and see what other options are available, such as switching users in the container, through the usual help menu, `bosh exec launch -h`.

-### Query Your Tool
+### Evaluate Your Usage

-If you've been using your tool and forget what exactly that output file will be named, or if it's optional, but find re-reading the descriptor a bit cumbersome, you should just query your invocation!
+If you've been using your tool and forget what exactly that output file will be named, or if it's optional, but find re-reading the descriptor a bit cumbersome, you should just evaluate your invocation!
 If we wanted to check the location of our output corresponding to the id `my_batmobile`, or which of our inputs are numbers and optional, we could do the following two queries, respectively:

-    $ bosh query descriptor.json invocation.json output-files/id=my_batmobile inputs/type=Number,optional=True
+    $ bosh evaluate descriptor.json invocation.json output-files/id=my_batmobile inputs/type=Number,optional=True
+    [{"my_batmobile": "/the/batcave/batmobile.car"}, {"bad_guys": "0", "times_saved_gotham": "5000"}]

 ### Publish Your Tool